1925–26 NHL season: Highlights

 The first regular-season game at Madison Square Garden between the Montreal Canadiens and the expansion New York Americans was a big event.
-Opening ceremonies included performances by the Governor-General's Bodyguard Band of Ottawa and the United States Military Band from West Point, displays of 'fancy skating', a miniature game between the team's mascots and the opening faceoff was made by New York Mayor John F. Hylan and Tex Rickard.
+Opening ceremonies included performances by the Governor General's Body Guard Band of Toronto and the United States Military Band from West Point, displays of 'fancy skating', a miniature game between the team's mascots and the opening faceoff was made by New York Mayor John F. Hylan and Tex Rickard.
 The attendance was 19,000 and the ticket prices ranged from $1.50 to $11.50.
 Gate receipts were donated to the Neurological Society of New York.
 Montreal won the game, officiated by Cooper Smeaton 3–1, and were awarded the new Prince of Wales Trophy.
 (The Trophy would subsequently be given as an award to the NHL playoff champions.)

+One innovation brought in by the new Rangers was the painting of the ice white.
+After a half-inch of ice was frozen, it was painted white, and another inch of ice was frozen on top.

 Final standings

 Playoffs

 This is the last season that saw challengers from outside of the NHL compete for the Stanley Cup.
-At the beginning of the season, the Western Canada Hockey League renamed itself the Western Hockey League because one of its teams, the Regina Capitals, had moved to the States to play in Portland, Oregon.
+At the beginning of the season, the Western Canada Hockey League (WCHL) renamed itself the Western Hockey League because one of its teams, the Regina Capitals, had moved to the States to play in Portland, Oregon.
 They were renamed the Portland Rosebuds.